 One of those skills, according to Terence Gorski, a leading addiction and mental health professional and academic, is learning to identify and manage the warning signs of possible relapse.1 These might include an uptick in arguments at work or at home, feeling lonely or isolated, or being unable to cope with stress.
 By recognizing the signs, the recovering addict can work on strategies for coping with each one: making more time to relax and rest, sharing feelings with others, spending more (or less) time with friends and family, etc.

 Another relapse prevention tool that has developed in recent years is recovery coaching.
 A recovery coach works with people recovering from drug or alcohol addiction to help them avoid and recover from relapse, find the support and recovery resources they need in their community, and work on achieving their personal goals.

 Recovery Coaching Resources:

 - Recovery Coaches International

 Drug Courts were created in response to community needs to combat recidivism and criminal behavior that involved drugs and alcohol.
-The courts can mandate jail time, and/or addiction treatment and supervision.
+The courts can mandate jail time, and/or addiction treatment, supervision and provide recovery resources.
 The success rates associated with drug courts have been positive, helping both communities and addicts alike.

 If you are getting into legal trouble because of alcohol and drugs addiction, Recovery Connection can help.
 Our trained coordinators understand the insanity of addiction, many are recovering addicts.
 Call 866-812-8231 now and get the help you so desperately need.
 Our helpline is open 24 hours a day, 7 days week.
 All calls are free and confidential.